SuryaKumarV20/Task-Manager/README.md

 npm start
 Open http://localhost:3000 to view the app.

-📸 Screenshots
-(Add screenshots of your app UI here for better presentation)

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a PR.

 📜 License
 This project is licensed under the MIT License.

 👨‍💻 Author
 Surya Kumar V
 📧 suryakumarv20@gmail.com